ONTI98/Python-banking-app-project/README.md

 ## Banking App

-This banking app is class based and contains a withdrawal, get balance and deposit methods All transactions will be recorded in a bank statememnt text file.
+This banking app is class based and contains a withdrawal, get balance and deposit methods.
+All transactions will be recorded in a bank statememnt text file.

 ## Starting the application